-Leadership Scholarships - These scholarships are limited in number and are awarded to in-state students who exhibit leadership abilities, have special skills or talents, a specific ACT score, and/or have strong academic qualities.
-Recipients must be fall entering freshmen and must enroll in and maintain 15 semester hours as well as the required cumulative grade point average.
+Leadership Scholarships are limited in number and are awarded to in-state students who exhibit leadership abilities, have special skills or talents, a specific ACT score, and/or have strong academic qualities.

 Adult Student Scholarship - These scholarships are limited in number and awarded to Mississippi residents.
-Applicants must be 25 years of age and must enroll in and maintain 15 semester hours.
+Applicants must be 25 years of age.
+This scholarship will match money paid by the student up to \$750 each semester for a total of \$3,000.
+Students must take at least 2 (3 credit hour) classes to receive the scholarship.
+Special circumstances for less than 3 hours will be considered on a case by case basis.
+Students must also maintain a 2.0 during their enrollment.
 Scholarship applications are reviewed by a committee and awarded based on financial need, credit hours previously earned and academic achievement.